thunderbird89/esf/stories/story-knock-knock.md

 The shockwave caught *Death's Herald* before the cruiser could maneuver clear.

-The Ryzak ship was less than five thousand meters from the *Gallipoli* when she exploded—close enough for the blast wave to hit with devastating force.
+The Ryzak ship was less than five thousand meters from the *Gallipoli* when she exploded - close enough for the blast wave to hit with devastating force.
 The cruiser's shields, already depleted from the extended engagement, buckled under the sudden pressure.
 The wave of superheated debris hammered into the hull, stripping away armor, collapsing sensor arrays, tearing through external equipment.

 *Death's Herald* tumbled, her attitude control systems failing, her shields down, her weapons offline.
 She was alive, but crippled, unable to maneuver or defend herself.